Rega RP6 – Complete Review & Hearing Test

-This has remained the problem of direct drive turntables, namely those in which the axis on which the platter is at the same time an electric motor axis.
+This has remained the problem of direct-drive turntables, namely those in which the axis on which the platter is at the same time an electric motor axis.
 The belt should compensate miniature nonlinearity of the motor which a good idea.
 The theory is all good until a practical check arrives.
 And then things are not very brilliant.

 What do you think is happening when the needle comes to what is called a strong modulation?
 When someone on the record decides to “crush on the drum”?
-The needle goes into a tough fight with a help from the mass of the platter on which the record is and the torque of the motor.
+The needle goes into a tough fight with help from the mass of the platter on which the record is and the torque of the motor.
 We said the motor and the platter were connected to a belt with a certain elasticity.
 Now, this elasticity does not come in hand because the belt acts like a clutch on the car.
-One on the record that crushed on the drum slowed down a bit because needle/platter/motor connection was swinging like an elastic spring.
-For those who think it’s just enough to increase the mass of the platter and the torque of the engine I have bad news.
+One of the record that crushed on the drum slowed down a bit because needle/platter/motor connection was swinging like an elastic spring.
+For those who think it’s just enough to increase the mass of the platter and the torque of the engine, I have bad news.
 The heavier platter will produce more noise in the bearing that sits on its axis.

 If you’re Roy Gandhi then you go in the other direction.
-So the Rega RP6 as a lightweight turntable that looks like a set of very simple solutions.
+So the Rega RP6 is a lightweight turntable that looks like a set of very simple solutions.
 And really, they are simple, but getting to the same is not easy.
 That’s why Roy Gandi is a big name.
 How to keep everything to a minimum and get the most out of it – that is the right question.
 What is reliably known is that the shortening of the drive belt and the control of the vibration of the motor can significantly reduce the clutch effect.
-And here general knowledge is standing so it remains to answer the question how Rega RP6 sounds.
+And here general knowledge is standing so it remains to answer the question of how Rega RP6 sounds.

 Rega RP 6 Hearing Test

 So we can easily find out how important the rest is.
 Before continuing, I have to draw attention to the three facts to the readers.
 First, the price difference between these two turntables is enough to buy a whole, sounding great, Rega system.
-Second, this is not the best Rega turntable and the idea is not to show how much Sota or Rega are worth.
+Second, this is not the best Rega turntable and the idea is not to show how much Sota or Rega is worth.
 The Grado cartridge itself is more expensive than the RP 6 turntable and here is how to reduce the number of variables.
 Suppose Sota Star is a reference to which we will measure the range of the Rega RP6.

 Grado Reference 1 is the cartridge we wrote about and which showed in the Sota all Grado’s luxuries of color and musicality for which lovers appreciate it in particular.
 Rega RP6 could not convincingly present all the qualities of this cartridge because it was primarily lacking in harmonic upgrades.
 Everything was true but modestly displayed.
-In the lower part of the spectrum there is a lack of energy and lightness that swaying unstoppable from the bottom towards the center.
+In the lower part of the spectrum, there is a lack of energy and lightness that swaying unstoppable from the bottom towards the center.
 The middle is quick and accurate, but more oriented to a faithful display of basic information than on a fine upgrading.
-So it is with treble area that will not suffer from lack of information, but from the lack of microdynamics.
+So it is with the treble area that will not suffer from lack of information but the lack of microdynamics.
 The space definition is very good but not great.